Chapter Nine: John Tayloe III Comes to Town

 108. Likely an unfinished drawing for Thornton's never published book celebrating his Capitol design.
 The actual North Wing does not have fluted pilasters. |

-In January 1798, Thornton accused Hadfield of having given workers the wrong width for the pilasters.
+In January 1798, he accused Hadfield of having given workers the wrong width for the pilasters.
 As a result, those on the north wall were asymmetrical.
 Hadfield denied giving the orders that led to the supposed error and added that "some of the best examples of the Corinthian order show that it is not necessary" to have strict symmetry.
 Blagden calculated that the cost of correcting the mistake would be $1100.

 After reviewing the opinions of Blagden and another mason, Thornton's colleagues voted not to make the changes Thornton wanted.
 He could no longer force the board to let the president decide.
 President Adams had told the board that he would always defer to their judgment.
 Thornton wrote a dissent to be placed in the board's proceedings.
 He didn't challenge Hadfield's take on the Corinthian order.
 Instead he warned that the mistake "can never be renewed or corrected after it is put up, but will remain, forever, a laughing stock to architects."(24)